 Data from the Department of Justice indicates that black or brown heroin is particularly likely to have a strong vinegar-like odor.
 Other factors that could influence the smell of heroin are the additives with which dealers cut it.
 Some of the more common items used to cut heroin include powdered sugar, milk, talcum powder, vitamin B12, quinine, laxatives, caffeine, and acetaminophen (Tylenol).

 What Does Cocaine Smell Like?

 Cocaine can also be difficult for the human nose to detect, but it generally has a floral and chemical aroma.
 This is because of the different substances used to process and refine the drug, including but not limited to ammonia, kerosene, sulfuric acid, and baking soda.
 Crack and powder cocaine usually have different smells.
 Crack very often smells like a combination of burnt plastic and cleaning chemicals.
 It can be hard, however, to smell it when it is not lit up.
 Generally speaking, it will be easier go by behavior, rather than the smell of the drug, in determining your child or loved one’s cocaine use.

-If you or a loved one is struggling with addiction don’t hesitate to call us at (855) 384-5794
+If you or a loved one are struggling with addiction you can request a call back below or call (855) 384-5794

 What Does Meth Smell Like?